hariharan-devarajan/jobspec-database/README.md

 python scripts/get_jobspecs.py ./scripts/data/raw-links-may-23.json --outdir ./data
 ```

 Note that the data now is just a trial run!
-We have 11k+ unique results from just that, wowza.
+For the first run, we had 11k+ unique results from just a trial run.
-We will want to optimize our search term strategy to get across a set of applications and scopes.
-After this we currently have `19544` scripts.
+For the second run, that went up to `19544`.
+When I added more applications, for half of the run it was 25k.
+The current total is `31932` scripts.
+I didn't add the last run of flux because I saw what I thought were false positives.

 ## Analysis